Polydactyly: Syndromes

-Ulnar polydactyly
+Ulnar

 Ulnar polydactyly is often bilateral and associated with syndactyly and polydactyly of the feet.
 This can be a simple or complex polydactyly.
 Ulnar polydactyly occurs as an isolated congenital condition, but can also be part of a syndrome, such as: Trisomy 13, Greig cephalopolysyndactyly syndrome, Meckel syndrome, Ellis–van Creveld syndrome, McKusick–Kaufman syndrome, Down syndrome, Bardet–Biedl syndrome, Smith–Lemli–Opitz syndrome.

-Radial polydactyly
+Radial

 Type VII of radial polydactyly is associated with several syndromes:

 Holt–Oram syndrome, Fanconi anemia (aplastic anemia by the age of 6), Townes–Brocks syndrome, and Greig cephalopolysyndactyly (also known to occur with ulnar polydactyly).

-Central polydactyly
+Central

 The syndromes associated with central polydactyly are:

 Bardet–Biedl syndrome, Meckel syndrome, Pallister–Hall syndrome, Legius syndrome, Holt–Oram syndrome.
 Central polydactyly can also be associated with syndactyly and cleft hand.

+Evolution

+From an evo-devo point of view, polydactyly is a phenotypic variation or innovation, as the fingers and toes arise in places where nothing is phenotypically present in the wild type.
+Although it is initiated by a point mutation, it occurs as a polyphenism with different numbers of toes.
+The analysis of the additional toe numbers of Maine Coon cats revealed that the number of toes follows a developmental bias: 2 additional toes occur much more frequently than 4, these more frequently than 6 or 8 additional ones.
+Also, for the evo-devo theory, polydactyly cannot be adequately explained by genetic mutation alone, but only by constructive development, i.e. the ability of development to produce a complex phenotypic output.
+The corresponding symbolic generation of toes can now be shown in computer models.

 Diagnosis

-Classification is performed by using x-ray imaging to see the bone structures.